runexec/learning-big/README.md

 # learning-big

 A tool to build Japanese sentences for study.
+Study guides can be found at http://runexec.github.io/jp/index.html

 ```
 $ lein run ./example.html learning something new